EnmaYuki/record_system/README.md

 # Student record system
 This system is for managing student records of the School of Science and Technology.

-It is written in php language and managed by WAMP.
+It is written in html and php language, and managed by WAMP.

 ********************************************
 # Login